ip69719/ci-portfolio-two/README.md

 * The CSS and JavaScript code for dark and light theme switcher was taken from [this](https://medium.com/@haxzie/dark-and-light-theme-switcher-using-css-variables-and-pure-javascript-zocada-dd0059d72fa2) article written by Musthaq Ahamad.

 ### Acknowledgements

+* Special thanks to my Mentor [Malia Havlicek](https://github.com/maliahavlicek) for support and guidance during this project.